pipelinelabo/datalaiq-wiki/quickstart/checklist.md

 ## Single-Node Checklist

-This checklist gives a general order of operation for configuring a single-node, standalone Gravwell instance.
+This checklist gives a general order of operation for configuring a single-node, standalone DatalaiQ instance.
 Refer to the [Quickstart](quickstart.md) for additional step-by-step instructions.

-□ Install Gravwell via self-extracting installer, Debian/Redhat package, or Docker container (see [Quickstart](quickstart.md)).
+□ Install DatalaiQ via self-extracting installer, Debian/Redhat package, or Docker container (see [Quickstart](quickstart.md)).

-□ Verify firewall rules allow incoming traffic on [ports used by Gravwell](#!configuration/networking.md).
+□ Verify firewall rules allow incoming traffic on [ports used by DatalaiQ](#!configuration/networking.md).

-□ Use a web browser to access the new Gravwell instance, e.g. `http://gravwell.example.org/`, and upload your license file when prompted.
+□ Use a web browser to access the new DatalaiQ instance, e.g. `http://datalqi.example.org/`, and upload your license file when prompted.

 □ Login as "admin", password "changeme".
 Change the default admin password by clicking user icon in upper right.

 □ Configure any additional storage wells if desired.
-(See [Gravwell configuration](#!configuration/configuration.md) and [detailed configuration parameters](#!configuration/parameters.md) documentation)
+(See [DatalaiQ configuration](#!configuration/configuration.md) and [detailed configuration parameters](#!configuration/parameters.md) documentation)

 □ Set up [ageout](#!configuration/ageout.md) on your wells to avoid running out of disk space.

 □ Optional: [configure TLS](#!configuration/certificates.md) for user access and ingester connections.

-□ [Configure ingesters](#!ingesters/ingesters.md) to bring data into Gravwell.
+□ [Configure ingesters](#!ingesters/ingesters.md) to bring data into DatalaiQ.

 <!-- TODO: this is a complex process that's difficult to capture in a linear checklist, because there are lots of options you may or may not be using.
 Leaving this here because it collects at least some of the steps.